Beuc/renpy-ttk/README.md

 texts), hence a double import will import original texts as translations.
 Of course you can still import new untranslated strings as a POT template (`tl2pot`).

+Ren'Py <= 7.2.2 uses inconsistent paths, which partially breaks the strings ordering (dialogues and choices get grouped separately).
+You may apply [#1834](https://github.com/renpy/renpy/pull/1834) to fix this.

 Don't remove the `.rpyc` files from the `tl/language` directories once you release a version of your game.
 Otherwise your players will lose